alanalutz/Makayuni-Corridor/data/metadata/landcover.md

 #### Land Cover

+**Note:** This file size of this raster is too large to be uploaded to GitHub.
+It must be downloaded from the original authors.

 -   `Abstract`: A raster of classified landcover for the entire country of Tanzania.
 -   `Label`: landcover.tif
 -   `Spatial Coverage`: Tanzania